 Scholarship Day at the David Geffen School of Medicine at UCLA

-It is a requiremt for studnets in PRIME to complete all grauate course work and be awarded the masters degree before or at the time of gradation from DGSOM.
-Online masters degrees or unaccredited graduate programs do not meet criteria for PRIME.
+***It is a requirement for students in PRIME to complete all graduate course work and be awarded the masters degree before or at the time of gradation from DGSOM.
+Online masters degrees, unaccredited graduate programs, or mentored or structured research year(s) do not meet criteria for PRIME.

 ***The David Geffen School of Medicine Financial Aid Office administers financial aid for all 5 years of the approved concurrent degree MD-MBA, MD-MPH, and MD-MPP programs, including year 4 when students pursue their Masters.
 See our guide for additional information.

-In addition to the UCLA based programs, PRIME students may choose any accredited institution.
+Master's Degree Programs outside of UCLA.
+In addition to the UCLA based programs, PRIME students may choose any accredited institution but only with approval from PRIME.
 For example, PRIME students have attended the following institutions.

 University of California, Berkeley School of Public Health